 Since the Foreign Investment Law and the FIL Implementations are newly enacted, there is still uncertainties in relation to its interpretation and implementation.
 The PRC Foreign Investment Law have revised the definition of "foreign investment" and removed all references to the definitions of "actual control" or "variable interest entity structure" under the 2015 Draft Foreign Investment Law.
 Instead, the PRC Foreign Investment Law stipulates that foreign investment includes "foreign investors invest in China through other methods under laws, administrative regulations, or provisions prescribed by the State Council ".
 Therefore, there are still possibilities that future laws, administrative regulations or provisions of the State Council may deem contractual arrangements as a way of foreign investment.
 There can be no assurance that our contractual arrangements will not be deemed to be in violation of the market access requirements for foreign investment under the PRC laws and regulations.
 Once an entity falls within the definition of foreign investment entity, it may be subject to foreign investment "restrictions" or "prohibitions" set forth in a "negative list" to be separately issued by the State Council later.
-If a foreign investment entity proposes to conduct business in an industry subject to foreign investment "restrictions" in the "negative list," it must go through a preapproval process.
+If a foreign investment entity proposes to conduct business in an industry subject to foreign investment "restrictions" in the "negative list," it must go through a pre-approval process.

-If any of the businesses that we operate were in the "restricted" category on the to-be-issued "negative list," and the enacted version of the PRC Foreign Investment Law and the final "negative list" mandate further actions to be taken by us, such as a pre-approval process, there is no assurance that we can obtain such pre-approval on a timely basis, or at all.
+The most updated negative list, issued on 27 December 2021 and became effective on 1 January 2022, stipulates that any PRC domestic enterprise engaging in the fields prohibited by the negative list shall obtain the consent of the relevant competent PRC authorities for overseas listing, and the foreign investors shall not participate in the operation and management of such enterprise, and the shareholding percentage of the foreign investors in such enterprise shall be subject to the relevant administrative provisions of PRC domestic securities investment by foreign investors.
+Such negative list does not further elaborate whether existing overseas listed enterprise will be subject to such requirements.
+The staff of the NDRC addressed in an interview on 27 December 2021 that certain existing overseas listed enterprises whose foreign investors' shareholding percentage exceed the aforementioned threshold are not required to make adjustment or deduction.
+If any of the businesses that we operate were in the "restricted" category on the "negative list," and the enacted version of the PRC Foreign Investment Law and the final "negative list" mandate further actions to be taken by us, such as a pre-approval process, there is no assurance that we can obtain such pre-approval on a timely basis, or at all.
 Such determination would materially and adversely affect the value of our ADSs, and such further actions required to be taken by us under the newly enacted PRC Foreign Investment Law may materially and adversely affect our business and financial condition.
 Furthermore, if future laws, administrative regulations or provisions mandate further actions to be taken by companies with respect to existing contractual arrangements, we may face substantial uncertainties as to whether we can complete such actions in a timely manner, or at all.